Please refer to Summary of Product Characteristics (SmPC) before prescribing.

 Very common: somnolence, dizziness, headache, nausea, vomiting, constipation.

-Other side effects: anaphylactic shock/reaction, respiratory depression, respiratory distress, ileus, convulsions, drug withdrawal syndrome, depressed level/loss of consciousness.
+Other side effects: anaphylactic shock/reaction, androgen deficiency, delirium, respiratory depression, respiratory distress, ileus, convulsions, drug withdrawal syndrome, depressed level/loss of consciousness.

 Refer to SmPC for other side effects.